-- The Group closely monitors our agreement terms to ensure our activities are conducted in compliance with the agreement provisions. - Engagement with our franchisors to keep abreast of their company's business risks and strategies that may impact the continuity of these agreements. - Continue building on our good relations with the franchisors of more than 33 years.
+- The Group closely monitors agreement terms to ensure that its activities are conducted in compliance with provisions under the agreement. - Ensure timely renewal of agreements. - Engagement with franchisors to keep abreast its business risks while laying out strategies that may have positive impact on the continuity of these agreements. - Continue to ensure good mutual relationship with its franchisors.